My name is Amanda Hooper and I am a user researcher here at Companies House.

 - attending events, going to libraries

-- speaking and observing people at their own place of work
+- listening, speaking to and observing people at their place of work

 We have an external company that recruit customers for lab testing in Bristol and London.
 We also recruit customers ourselves via our user panel, to participate in user sessions at our own lab in Cardiff.